Tokyo 2020: Bhavani Devi Makes Historic Olympic Debut, Goes Down Fighting in 2nd Round

 “I did my level best but couldn’t win.
 I am sorry…Thank you so much I will come back much stronger and successful at the Next Olympics with all your Prayers,” she tweeted thanking her coaches, the government and her family for backing her.
-Also Read - Rakesh Tikait Plans Tractor Parade On Independence Day, 'Big Panchayat' In UP’s Muzaffarnagar on September 5
+Also Read - Prashant Kishor's I-PAC Team 'Confined to Hotel' in Agartala, Bengal BJP Chief Says 'Not Aware'

-Also Read - Live India Women vs Germany Women Hockey Score Tokyo Olympics 2020 Updates: Rani Rampal-led Team Aim to Bounce Back
+Also Read - SSC CR CHSL Admit Card 2021 Released at ssc-cr.org; Direct Link to Download Central Region Tier 1 Call Letter Here

 Bhavani said she committed mistakes against Brunet but will take the result in her stride.